What is Federal Work-Study?

 Eligible students who are awarded FWS may view their award information on CUNYfirst via Student Center by clicking the Financial Aid tile.
 Students can accept their FWS award offer (Fall and Spring) on their CUNYfirst account.
 Awards that are not accepted may be cancelled in the future.
 If you were awarded and have accepted your Federal Work-Study award on CUNYfirst, an email with instructions will be sent.
 Job placement is done by appointment only.

-The pay rate for On-Campus jobs will be $15 an hour for Undergraduate students and $16 an hour for Graduate students.
-There are some special programs that pay $17 an hour.
-The Off-Campus rate varies depending on the position.
+The pay rate for On-Campus jobs and special programs will be $15 an hour for Undergraduate students and $16 an hour for Graduate students.
 Students are paid every two weeks using the payment schedule (which is provided during placement).
-Your first paycheck may take 3-4 weeks to process.
+Your first paycheck may take up to 4 weeks to receive.

 Note: You may not earn more during the academic year than the total amount of your award for that year.
 You and your Supervisor are expected to keep track of your work hours.
-Compare them with your remaining award balance so that you do not work beyond your award.
+Compare them with your remaining award balance so that you do not work beyond your award amount.

-Because Federal Work-Study awards are assigned on a first-come, first-served basis, funding can run out.
+Because Federal Work-Study awards are assigned by The Department of Education on a first-come, first-served basis, funding can run out.
 However, we do maintain a waitlist for interested students should additional funding become available.
 The Office of Financial Aid Services will notify you via your QC email if you have been awarded a Federal Work-Study grant through the waitlist.
 To be added to the waitlist, you must be meeting the requirements listed above under Eligibility.
-Please keep in mind, joining the Work-Study waitlist does not guarantee a Work-Study award.
+Please note, joining the Work-Study waitlist does not guarantee a Work-Study award.

 To be added to the Work-Study waitlist, please email your name and CUNY ID number to QCWorkStudy@qc.cuny.edu.